Sign In Try Free

 If you may localize later

-Gixo Books is stronger if the project may become multiple editions after the source book is finished.
+Gixo Folio is stronger if the project may become multiple editions after the source book is finished.

 Two one-time purchases with very different centers of gravity.